 Estate Taxes and New Law

 Traditionally, in the past, for married couples, having a properly drawn Trust that allowed for utilization of estate tax exemptions for both spouses was the best way to avoid payment of excess Federal Estate Taxes.
-The new rules however, allowing for portability permit a surviving spouse to use the deceased spouse’s estate tax exemption, or any unused remainder, thereby increasing the surviving spouses own exemption.
+The portability feature permits a surviving spouse to use the deceased spouse’s estate tax exemption, or any unused remainder, thereby increasing the surviving spouses own exemption.
 Note that the deceased spouse’s leftover exemption must be preserved by the surviving spouse by an election pursuant to the filing of a timely tax return for the deceased spouse.

 Consider the following example:

 Prior to 2011 when portability was first introduced, Mr. and Mrs. Jones would have needed a Living Trust to utilize both spouses’ exemptions.
-Now, however, as long as Mrs. Jones makes an election to utilize Mr. Jones’ left over exemption of $2 million a living trust for this purpose is no longer necessary.
+Now, however, as long as Mrs. Jones makes an election to utilize Mr. Jones’ leftover exemption of $3.7 million a living trust for this purpose is no longer necessary.
 Note: Mrs. Jones must make the election on a timely filed tax return following the death of Mr. Jones or she will lose this option!

 Also note: Portability only applies to the most recent spouse so if a widow or widower remarries and the newest spouse also dies, the widow or widower will be limited to the current spouses unused exemption even if it is less than that of the previous deceased spouse.